BenoitHanotte/shorturls/README.md

 ### 2.3 GET /admin/{token}: admin

-A `GET` request on `/admin/{Token}` will return the following information in the JSON ody of the reponse:
+A `GET` request on `/admin/{Token}` will return the following information in the JSON body of the response:

 ```
 {